Ahmed al-Hiba

-Biography
+Early life

-He was the son of Ma al-'Aynayn, a religious leader of the Sahara.
-His father was appointed caid of Tindouf in 1887, by the Moroccan sultan Hassan I. Ma al-'Aynayn led an armed uprising against the French in the first decade of the twentieth century, and died in 1910 in Tiznit.
-Shortly after his death, in 1912 the French imposed the Treaty of Fez on the Moroccans and took virtual control of the country.
+Ahmed Haybat Allah ibn Ma al-Aynayn was born on 9 September 1877.
+He was the son of Ma al-'Aynayn, a religious leader of the Sahara who led an armed uprising against the French in the first decade of the twentieth century.

+Resistance

+Shortly after Ma al-Aynayn's death, in 1912 the French imposed the Treaty of Fez on the Moroccans and took virtual control of the country.
 Ma al-'Aynayn's son al-Hiba then decided that this effectively vacated the position of Sultan of Morocco, and proclaimed himself Sultan at Tiznit (Morocco) as his father had done before him.

 A general uprising in the south of Morocco saw al-Hiba recognized as Sultan in Taroudannt, Agadir and the Dades and Draa regions.
 He gained a powerful ally in Si Madani, head of the Glaoua family.
 With his tribal army he entered Marrakech on 18 August 1912 and was proclaimed Sultan there also.

 The decisive Battle of Sidi Bou Othman with the French took place near Marrakech on 6 September 1912. al-Hiba's forces were defeated by the French commanded by Charles Mangin, with the loss of some 2,000 tribal warriors.
-In January 1913, the Glaoua family, now allied with the French, drove al-Hiba back to the Sous.